Major Sports and Entertainment Businesses Taking a Big COVID-19 Hit; How Soon Will They Recover?

 “Those events have a huge economic impact,” she said.
 “And they’re something you just can’t reschedule.”

-Spring training aside, the Tampa Bay region has suffered a direct sporting revenue hit, she said, with the postponing of the season for the Tampa Bay Lightning, which consistently sell out home games, and Tampa Bay Rays opening the 2020 season with high hopes and the fledgling XFL.
+Spring training aside, the Tampa Bay region has suffered a direct sporting revenue hit, she said, with the postponing of the season for the Tampa Bay Lightning, which consistently sells out home games, and Tampa Bay Rays opening the 2020 season with high hopes and the fledgling XFL.
 The St. Petersburg Grand Prix, the Valspar Championship golf tournament, the first rounds of the NCAA March Madness tournament and even Wrestlemania all were Tampa Bay area events nixed to stem the spread of COVID-19.

 Those events were expected to bring in millions, if not tens of millions of dollars to the Tampa Bay area, not only in gate revenue, but in restaurants, bars and hotels, which charge a bed tax, on which the Tampa Bay Sports Commission – which is the organization that stages these events – relies.